May 2, 2026 • PBX guide

 Reader promise: this guide is written to help you decide, not overwhelm you with jargon.

-Instead of running everything on a single system, modern architecture separates responsibilities:
+Instead of running everything on a single system, modern architectures separate responsibilities:

 • Signaling and API layers